 As workers age, the expectation is that they will eventually give up their careers and settle into their golden years as retirees.
 Getting to that point, however, takes years of financial planning.
 Without proper preparation, workers may not be able to afford retirement.
 Instead, they may need to continue working well into their 60s and 70s, leaving fewer years to relax after a long career.

 A recent study commissioned by the Insured Retirement Institute (IRI) suggests that baby boomers approaching the twilight of their working years feel increasingly anxious about retirement.
 This may also explain why many retired Americans expect to keep working at least part time after retiring from their careers.

-The study, Boomer Expectations for Retirement 2019, surveyed more than 800 Americans ages 56 to 72 and was conducted online Feb.
-11-15.
-The data was then weighted by age and gender.
+The study surveyed more than 800 Americans ages 56 to 72 and was conducted online between Feb.
+11 and 15 of 2019.

 According to the survey’s findings, 45% of boomers haven’t saved toward retirement at all.
 Of those who have saved for the future, more than half have saved less than $250,000 for retirement.

 Editor’s note: If you’re looking for information to help you choose an employee retirement plan provider for you or your business, use the questionnaire below to receive information from a variety of vendors for free.